Berlin Infantry Brigade

 The Berlin Infantry Brigade was a British Army brigade-sized garrison based in West Berlin during the Cold War.
 After the end of World War II, under the conditions of the Yalta and Potsdam agreements, the Allied forces occupied West Berlin.
 This occupation lasted throughout the Cold War.
-The French Army also had units in Berlin, called the French Forces in Berlin and the US Army's unit in Berlin was the Berlin Brigade.
+The French Army also had units in West Berlin, called the French Forces in Berlin and the US Army's unit in West Berlin was the Berlin Brigade.
+The Soviet Army unit in East Berlin was the 6th Separate Guards Motor Rifle Brigade.

 History

 The Berlin Infantry Brigade was formed in October 1953 out of the force called "Area Troops Berlin" and consisted of some 3,100 men in three infantry battalions, an armoured squadron, and a number of support units.
 Its shoulder sleeve insignia was a red circle over a black background with the word Berlin in red on a black background running around the top.
 It was not initially part of the British Army of the Rhine despite being based in Germany.
 However, by the mid-1980s, the brigade is recorded to have become part of the BAOR, being its second major component after I (BR) Corps.

 In 1946 the military postal address for Berlin based British troops was 'BAOR 2' but when the BFPO indication number was introduced in 1951 to was changed to 'BFPO 45' and remained its address until the British troops were withdrawn from Berlin in 1994.

 The three infantry battalions and armoured squadron assigned to Berlin were rotated regularly; the single armoured squadron was detached from an armoured regiment assigned to I (BR) Corps.
 The infantry battalions were rotated every two years.
 All other units were permanently based in Berlin.